PyChanyoung/Study/System Design/SystemDesign.md

 ### Rendezvous Hashing

-A type of hashing also coined **highest ramdom weight** hashing.
+A type of hashing also coined **highest random weight** hashing.
 Allows for minimal re-distribution of mappings when a server goes down.

 ### SHA